BreicheSinal/athlink/README.md

 #### Federation

-- As federation, I want to approve trophies for clubs and athletes.
+- As a federation, I want to approve trophies for clubs and athletes.

 <br><br>